rcos/intro/docs/grading.md

 ### Proposal

 Each project must start with a proposal which will serve as a plan and contract.
 Your proposal should describe a set of well defined milestones with planned dates of completion.
-Details on milestone requirements is described in the [Milestones and Issues](#Milestones-and-Issues) section.
+Details on milestone requirements are described in the [Milestones and Issues](#Milestones-and-Issues) section.

 The proposal and milestones must be approved by a mentor at the start of the semester.
 However, it is important to remember that the proposal is a living document.
 Plans often change, and that is OK.